Part-time & Graduate Enrollment Services

 |COMM-704||Media Law and Ethics||3|

 |Total Semester Credit Hours||36|

-Students are required to select three communication electives from the choices below; a fourth elective is optional.
+Students are required to select two communication electives from the choices below; a fourth elective is optional.

 |Course||Sem.
 Cr.
 Hrs.|

 Students are required to select two applied professional or technical courses from the choices below; a third applied or technical course is optional.